Creative Learning Services supports the delivery of the National Curriculum in schools through our exciting and inspirational art sessions

 Take One Picture

-Using an artwork from Creative Learning Service’s amazing Artworks collection – a paintings, drawing or sculpture, we deliver a workshop where pupils try to recreate the artwork or simply enjoy experimenting with different art materials – the can be a large-scale artwork with multiple students taking part, one at a time or individual pupils working on a smaller piece of work.
+Using an artwork from Creative Learning Service’s amazing Artworks collection – a painting, drawing or sculpture, we deliver a workshop where pupils try to recreate the artwork or simply enjoy experimenting with different art materials – they can be a large-scale artwork with multiple students taking part, one at a time or individual pupils working on a smaller piece of work.
 The session involves sensory drawing or painting encouraging pupils to experience painting and drawing using a range of materials.

 Take Flight and Drawn to Wildlife art sessions